Powers of the theta divisor and relations in the tautological ring: Introduction

 The tautological ring $R^*(\Mg)$ is the subring, of either the cohomology or the Chow ring of $\Mg$, generated by the Mumford--Morita--Miller $\kappa$-classes \cite{1983Mumford,1984Morita,1986Miller} defined by

-where $\pi: \M_{g,1} \rightarrow \M_g$ and $\psi = c_1(\omega_{\pi})$.
-Faber and Pandharipande \cite{2005FaberPandharipande} gave an elegant extension of this definition to the Deligne-Mumford compactification: the rings $R^*(\oM_{g,n})$ are the smallest system of $\QQ$-subalgebras (either of the cohomology or the Chow ring of $\oM_{g,n}$) closed under pushforward by the gluing morphisms
+where $\pi\colon \M_{g,1} \rightarrow \M_g$ and $\psi = c_1(\omega_{\pi})$.
+Faber and Pandharipande \cite{2005FaberPandharipande} gave an elegant extension of this definition to the Deligne--Mumford compactification: the rings $R^*(\oM_{g,n})$ are the smallest system of $\QQ$-subalgebras (either of the cohomology or the Chow ring of $\oM_{g,n}$) closed under pushforward by the gluing morphisms

 and the forgetful morphisms

 Restricting $R^*(\oM_g)$ to $\M_g$ recovers the $\kappa$-ring $R^*(\M_g)$, while more generally, the restriction of the tautological ring to the open moduli space $\M_{g,n}$ is generated by the $\kappa$-classes together with the $\psi$-classes,